mg878/PoW_model/README.md

 * stringr

-#### Guide
+### Guide

 Ensure all required libraries are installed and the prerequisited files are available on your local directory.
-In the `PoW_mode.R`, set all the file paths to the right directories where the prerequisited  files are located.
-Line numbers which require the user to insert the directories are: #9, #13, #14, #95, #98, and #199.
+Ensure that in the `PoW_mode.R`, set all the paths to the corresponding directories where the prerequisited files are located -- these can be found in the script lines #9, #13, #14, #95, #98, and #199.

 ### Developer info